DATA-606-SPRING-2022/Jin_DATA606/README.md

 To find out more insights within this dataset, we can merge the cleaned review and product datasets.

 * Most Reviewed Brands Distributions (top 10) graphs show that Whirlpool products have the rank 1 position of amount of reviews.
-However, there are some other brands in the list that are not in the list of top 10 product numbers, which means offering more products doesn't imply more purchasing and revenue.
+However, there are some other brands in the list that are not in the list of top 10 product numbers, which means offering more products doesn't imply more sales and revenue.

   <img src="https://github.com/JinHuiXu1991/Jin_DATA606/blob/d1cad2dbfd4938c5db634e5c8ad83e92b0783edc/images/most_reviewed_brand.png" />